Production: GAMU and Agosto Foundation

 "Vlasák’s ability to alter and expose the logic of the hidden pataphysical aspects of the apparatus, together with its subversive, “metaphysical transfiguration” by means of a single simple gesture, is truly striking.
 The speed of the revolving metal disc of Siren, sonified by compressed air, transforms a static gallery artifact into an enormous phenakistiscope or zoetrope (the proto-cinematographic devices for simulating visible motion), no matter that its original function was to serve as the emitter of a loud audible signal to call attention to the danger of an impending catastrophe."

-Robert Vlasák (1978) exhibits two assemblages: the sound sculpture Sirene (2017), an acoustic generator, based on an invention by August Seebeck (1805-1849); and a new kinetic sculpture entitled Vrtuloid constructed from a collection of car engine fan blades arranged on a shaft and suspended from the ceiling.
+Two assemblages are exhibited by Robert Vlasák (1978): the sound sculpture Sirene (2017), an acoustic generator, based on an invention by August Seebeck (1805-1849); and a new kinetic sculpture entitled Vrtuloid constructed from a collection of car engine fan blades arranged on a shaft and suspended from the ceiling.

 The machines at GAMU are propelled by serious playfulness and designed with an idiosyncratic touch derived from careful observations of our world.